dawnvt/BeatSaberModCommissions/README.md

 * [ScoreRequirement](https://github.com/dawnvt/scorerequirement) - Disable score submission by toggling 5 individual requirements and limits
 * [CustomMenuPointers](https://github.com/dawnvt/custommenupointers) - Custom menu pointers!
 (Currently only loads Saber Factory sabers.)

+# Web Development Info

+## Work in Progress

 ## Payment
-* Payment will be done through PayPal only - I will do an estimate of how complex the mod is, and give you a general estimate time wise before I start working.
+* Payment will be done through PayPal only - I will do an estimate of how complex the work is, and give you a general estimate time wise before I start working.
   * Note: This ***will*** be somewhat inaccurate, and you will have to wait for the final estimate for the final price.

 ## Contact Info